ashinw/house-prj-pub/lower-level/section-F-requirements.md

 There is/are currently:
 * A single globe light (ie. non-downlight) inside for the laundry
-* A single globe light (ie. non-downlight) outside the laundry for the backyard stair case
+* A single globe light (ie. non-downlight) outside the laundry for the backyard staircase
 * Two downlights installed in the meals area
 * The linen cupboard is built into the wall on the east of the laundry
-* A laundry stair case to the backyard is 1.2m above ground level
+* A laundry staircase to the backyard is 1.2m above ground level
 * A man hole accessible on the west side ceiling in the laundry
 * A lot of large windows that absorb the summer sun
 * A ducted heating vent on the west side of meals area